You HAVE To Go To Western Australia

 Actual Responses:

-One thing I did quickly realize upon landing was that I should have allowed for more than one week in Australia’s largest and wealthiest state.
+One thing I did quickly realize was that I should have allowed for more than one week in Australia’s largest state.
 Western Australia is 1 million square miles of sprawling, isolated, rugged Australian Outback, with a population of 1.9 million people, 1.4 million of whom live in Perth.
 0.4 million of whom are sprinkled around the other 999,900 square miles of the state alongside one of the world’s last populations of wild camels.
-Of all the places to see and things to do, I spent my week in two places, doing two things: walking around historic Fremantle and drinking premium wines in Margaret River.
-And it was marvelous.
+Of all the places to see and things to do, I spent my week in two places, doing two things: walking around historic Fremantle and drinking wines in Margaret River.

-I also spent a small amount of time in Fremantle being terrified by the spooky tour of the Fremantle Prison, which tells the tale of Australia’s convict past.
+I also spent a small amount of time in Fremantle on the spooky tour of the Fremantle Prison.

-The Torchlight Tour of this once-largest maximum security prison in Australia is not for scaredy cats: cat o’ nine tails whipping posts, soundproof isolation cell blocks, gallows room, people hiding and jumping out to scare tourists.
-There was no shortage of ghost stories either.
+The Torchlight Tour of this once-largest maximum security prison in Australia is not for scaredy cats: cat o’ nine tails whipping posts, soundproof isolation cell blocks, gallows room, people hiding and jumping out to scare tour groups.
+There was no shortage of ghost stories.
 One prisoner was accidentally decapitated during his hanging and his ghost is said to haunt the gallows room.
-Group photos taken in the room have often had a distortion over the heads of the people in the photos.
-Fremantle Prison was also home to the escape-proof cell, expressly designed to hold Moondyne Joe, who had escaped from the local prison no less than FOUR times before they moved him into Fremantle.
-He then escaped from Fremantle SEVEN times, but not once from the escape-proof cell.
+Fremantle Prison was also home to the escape-proof cell, expressly designed to hold Moondyne Joe, who had escaped from the local prison no less than four times before they moved him into Fremantle.
+He then escaped from Fremantle seven times, but not once from the escape-proof cell.

 Margaret River was so named by Alfred Bussel, after the woman he loved unrequitedly.
 Unrequitedly because she was his first cousin and refused to marry him.
 In fact, she never saw the river that was named after her.
-I do not know what happened to Mr. Bussel, but I can tell you what happened to Margaret River: it became a great wine region.
 I took Bushtucker’s Great Wineries Tour, a 10am to 5pm hard day’s work of sampling the great wines, chocolate, cheeses and beers.
 Margaret River’s 127 wineries produce 4% of Australia’s wines, which win 25% of the national wine awards.

 Fremantle and Margaret River are just as deserving of being on the highlights list of Western Australia, so I guess I now know what I’ll use as reasons to convince others to visit Western Australia.